eliminmax/tech-journal/docs/topics/Networking/Infrastructure/High-Availability/HAProxy.md

 #### MySQL/MariaDB

-For my [Redundancy/High Availablity project](https://github.com/eliminmax/cncs-journal/wiki/Working-Notes%3A-SEC440%3A-High-Availability-Project), I had to use HAProxy to proxy requests between 2 Nextcloud servers and a Galera cluster (i.e. a redundant, distributed MySQL/MariaDB database).
+For my [Redundancy/High Availability project](https://github.com/eliminmax/cncs-journal/wiki/Working-Notes%3A-SEC440%3A-High-Availability-Project), I had to use HAProxy to proxy requests between 2 Nextcloud servers and a Galera cluster (i.e. a redundant, distributed MySQL/MariaDB database).
 There were a few extra steps to this - I had to create `haproxy@10.0.6.11` and `haproxy@10.0.6.12` users on the Galera cluster, which allowed `haproxy` to determine which of the servers were alive at any given time.
 I added `nextcloud-user` database users to the cluster, with the same password and permissions as those on the nextcloud servers themselves, to allow HAProxy to pass on the requests.
 I then added the following to the `ha1` server's HAProxy configuration, and another entry that was identical save for the name to the `ha2` server's configuration.

 ```conf
 listen ha1_sql